Sales pipeline size matters.

 What does vary is the height of the slices within the funnel, and the numbers associated with each stage.
 That means you have to look carefully at the chart to make sure you’re interpreting it correctly.

 So be careful.

-Nevertheless, this pipeline size dashboard chart is good to eyeball every week.
+Nevertheless, it’s useful to eyeball this pipeline size dashboard chart every week.
 It describes whether the total pipeline is in proportion.
 That’s a good reason to have it on your dashboard.

 Watch this short video to hear me discussing the funnel chart with one of our consultants.

 When is a dashboard chart, not a chart?
 When it’s a dashboard metric.

 A Salesforce dashboard metric gives a single total figure.
 The underlying report contains the detail.